 Some borrowers with a score between 600-679 may still receive approval.
 But, some lenders may have more stringent criteria and could reject the application.
 For example, you may be required to make a larger down payment or asked to purchase mortgage default insurance, which protects the lender in the event you default on the mortgage.
 You may also pay a slight interest rate premium over the lowest rates.

-If your score is below 600, you’re mortgage pre-approval may not pass with a top-tier lender or with a favourable mortgage rate.
+If your score is below 600, your mortgage pre-approval may not pass with a top-tier lender or with a favourable mortgage rate.
 Companies known as “b-lenders” may lend to you if you have bad credit, but you will pay a much higher interest rate for the privilege.
 For example, you may be able to get a mortgage with a company like Home Trust for a premium of about 2% higher than someone with good credit might get from a bank.
 There are also private lenders who will loan mortgage funds to people with bad credit for rates of 10% or higher.

 You can use our mortgage affordability calculator to understand how much you can afford based on your credit score.